Tuesday 17 November 2020 9:39am

 Who we are

-We are a group of scientists who, in 2006, began to assess the chemical and biological effects of Ocean Acidification in the New Zealand context.
+We are a group of scientists who, in 2006, began to recognise the importance of the chemical and biological effects of ocean acidification in the New Zealand and Pacific context.

-Early on, we realised that seawater carbonate chemists and marine biologists needed to work together if we are to fully understand how OA might impact our coastal and open oceans.
+Early on, we realised that seawater carbonate chemists and marine biologists needed to work together if we are to fully understand how it might impact our coastal and open oceans.

-Originally, we were a group of scientists from the University of Otago (Departments of Botany, Chemistry and Marine Science) and the National Institute of Water and Atmospheric Research Ltd (NIWA); today, we collaborate with researchers across New Zealand and overseas.
+Originally, we were a group of scientists from the University of Otago including the Departments of Botany, Chemistry and Marine Science and the National Institute of Water and Atmospheric Research Ltd (NIWA); today, we collaborate with researchers across New Zealand and overseas.